Female charity volunteer hands out water and food

 The ‘dirty bottle’: One Water

 To coincide with World Water Day (Wednesday 22nd March), bottled water social enterprise, One Water created a ‘dirty bottle‘ to highlight the poor water conditions experienced by hundreds of millions of people worldwide.
+The re-designed sleeve makes the bottle look like it contains dirty water instead of spring water.

 While it may seem counter-intuitive to sell a bottle of water that looks dirty, it’s a simple and effective way to make people stop and think.
 Duncan Goose, Founder of One Water said of the campaign, “if only a small proportion of the profits from the sale of every bottle of water went to clean water projects, we could make a huge impact on water issues worldwide.”